Tirq/learn-spring-boot-guru/README.md

 Then I have created a controller called ```ProfileController``` to show how the annotation ```@Profile``` can read the _application.properties_ and choose a specific service.
 The default word was used if the properties doen't specify what profile to use.
 ## Branch 4-jokes-app
 In this branch, it was added a sample controller to print a random quote when the joke we page is visited.
+## Branch 5-spring-config
+In this branch, it was added a type of spring conguration using annotation in the _ChuckNorrisConfig_ class.